 Tips for Managing Your Investments

 - Taking care of your investments can sometimes fall by the wayside, but this is extremely detrimental over the long-term.
 A financial advisor can help keep your finances on track.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - In order to accurately plan your financial future, you should calculate what kind of returns you’ll need from an investment portfolio to reach your goals.
 There are a few ways to do this, including SmartAsset’s investment calculator or the rule of 72.

 - Use our no-cost income tax calculator for a quick estimate of what you will owe the federal government.